Expand your artistic expression and learn how to paint a variety of skin tones of color — from olive to darker brown.

 - Fee: $145

-- Additional Notes: Check out our Textbooks & Supplies page for info on any required materials for this class.
+- Additional Notes: Check out our Textbooks & Supplies page for info on any required or suggested materials for this class.